PhillipsCorey/sidewindr/README.md

 an R package meant to be a tidyverse/dplyr-esque, yet angled at being more friendly towards base R.

 # Installation
-to install `sidewindr`, please download `sidewindr.zip` using the green code button above or download the files by cloning the repository.
-Once you have the code on your personal machine, and move the `sidewindr` folder and all of its contents into the folder your version of R uses to store installed packages.
-If you are unsure of what folder this is, you can find it using the `.libPaths()` function in your R terminal.
-Once you have moved the `sidewindr` folder to your library path, you should be able to call `library('sidewindr')` to mount it like any other R package.
+to install `sidewindr`, please download the source binary by downloading the zip from the `<>Code` button near the top of the GitHub page or by cloning the repository.
+Once you have the code on your personal machine, copy the path to the sidewindr_x.x.x.tar.gz file.
+In R, run `install.packages(path)` where `path` is the path to the .tar.gz file you downloaded from the GitHub.
+This will let R compile the package using the provided binaries.
+Once this has been done, you should be able to attach sidewindr like any other package using `library('sidewindr')`.

 # Dependencies
 requires rlang (version >= 1.0)